-The Sisters of St Joseph continue their involvement in Catholic Education in Australia and New Zealand.
+The Sisters of Saint Joseph continue their involvement in Catholic Education in Australia and New Zealand.
 The charism of the Josephites lives on in our Primary Schools, High Schools and beyond.
 Mary’s vision of a just world is embodied in the advocacy actions undertaken in our schools and the continued youth involvement of past students of Josephite schools.

 JJAMM – Joseph Julian and Mary MacKillop